 Guitarist Nile Rodgers co-produced David Bowie’s best — uh, best-sounding — album.
 So does the runaway success of Let’s Dance mean Rodgers is a musical mastermind?
 Chic’s string of hits (the group’s own as well as productions for others) suggests the answer is yes; Rodgers’ first solo LP, however, begs to differ.
 Nile proves he can make a fair-to-middling one-man Chic (no mean feat), but a visionary he’s not — unless you define vision as smug sexism.
 The neatest touch on the record is the mass of chorus vocals sung with a drum machine “at P.S.
 111 playground right after school,” according to the sleeve notes.
-A pity the song (“Yum-Yum”) is the album’s most offensive meditation on the desirability of “poontang.”
+A pity that same song (“Yum-Yum”) is a rude meditation on the desirability of “poontang.”

 Complete with 3-D cover (but no glasses), B-Movie Matinee reflects Rodgers’ cinematic tastes, offering such promising referents as “Plan-9,” “Doll Squad” and “The Face in the Window.”
 Unfortunately, while the music is unassailable (especially Jimmy Bralower’s precision drumming and Rodgers’ snappy guitar work), the thankfully smug-free lyrics aren’t half as good as the titles.
 Nonetheless, a state-of-the-art dance record.
 (And the dreamy ballad, “Wavelength,” is lovely.)